Thomasbush9/gfp_function_prediction/README.md

 ## TODO:

-- Write script for GAT training
+- Test models with more data
-- Update feature extraction script
+- Run effective strain with same sequence, test it with other models
-- Run simple MLP training with sweeps
+- clean the repository